hbctraining/Training-modules/Intermediate_shell/lessons/loops_and_scripts.md

 **Exercise**

-* Use some of the other commands we learned in previous lessons (i.e. `head`, `tail`) on the `filenames` variable.
+* Use some of the other commands you are familiar with (i.e. `head`, `tail`) on the `filenames` variable.

 ***

 ## Loops

 Another powerful concept in the Unix shell and useful when writing scripts is the concept of "Loops".
 We have just shown you that you can run a single command on multiple files by creating a variable whose values are the filenames that you wish to work on.
 But what if you want to **run a sequence of multiple commands, on multiple files**?
-This is where loop come in handy!
+This is where loops come in handy!

-Looping is a concept shared by several programming languages, and its implementation in bash is very similar to other languages.
+Looping is a concept shared by several programming languages, and its implementation in *bash* is very similar to other languages.

 The structure or the syntax of (*for*) loops in bash is as follows: